 - By creating a bedroom with spaces for different things we can increase our chances of getting a good night's sleep.
 Try having a zone for sleep, a zone for study, a zone for our clothes & a zone for our phones and other devices. - Create a relaxing bedtime routine.
-This could include; reading a book, a warm shower, listening to calming music for example. - Unplug an hour before bed.
-Keep screen use to a minimum, try putting your devices to "Do Not Disturb" or nighttime mode to block notifications.
+This could include meditating, reading a book, a warm shower, or listening to calming music. - Limit light exposure light cues the brain to stay awake.
+In the evening, lights from TVs, mobile phones and computers can prevent the production of melatonin, the brain chemical responsible for sleep. - Avoid stimulants in the evening like coffee, tea, soft drinks and energy drinks.